aronnicksnts/autoencoders-chest-xray/README.md

+# About
+This repository applies different autoencoder architecture to the NIH dataset which consists of different chest radiographs.

+# Results

-# autoencoders-chest-xray
+# Methodology
-Use of different autoencoders in NIH dataset